-15.254G Urban and Regional Economics
+15.254G Urban and Regional Economics S2 L21/2

 Application of economic theory to the analysis of urban and regional development and growth.
-Topics include (in regional economics) locapital migration, and regional growth; and (in urban economics) intra-urban location theory, urban structure and growth, and urban policies.
+Topics include (in regional economics) location theory, regional income theory, labour and capital migration, and regional growth; and (in urban economics) inta-urban location theory, urban structure and growth, and urban policies.